yewscion/guile-cdr255/README.md

-# The `guile cdr255` README
+# The `guile-cdr255` README

-**A Utility Guile Library**
+**Yewscion's Guile Library.**

-*Last Updated: 2022-06-05 (W22) 20:08:30 GMT*
+*Last Updated: 2022-11-03 (W44) 00:22:17 GMT*

-Mostly just a guile library, this is a personal project to make maintaining multiple systems easier and the creation of new scripts easier.
-I've hosted it here mostly out of convenience for me, but if it's useful to You too, awesome!
+This is a user library for GNU Guile.
+I'm building it up as I find I need to reuse code, rather than having various procedures reimplemented across various projects for no reason.

 # Installation